 - Used for the development and appraisal of decision aids

-Adapt knowledge to local context refers to adapting the knowledge to a particular setting, taking into consideration the population, available resources, political climate, etc. Resources for adapting guidelines:
+ADAPT KNOWLEGE TO LOCAL CONTEXT refers to adapting the knowledge to a particular setting, taking into consideration the population, available resources, political climate, etc. Resources for adapting guidelines:

 - ADAPTE (Version 2.0)